 Change a life

 Two decades later, the country is making significant progress: according to the World Bank, per capita GDP has risen five-fold, poverty levels have fallen by approximately 25% and inequalities have been reduced.
-The Millennium Development Goals concerning the reduction of infant mortality rates have been met and Rwanda is well on the way to achieving the goals relating to primary education for all, gender equality and reducing the mortality rates of children aged under five.
+The Millennium Development Goals concerning the reduction of infant mortality rates have been met.
 Poverty and income inequalities have also been reduced.

 People with disabilities are also denied a role in society, and the authorities do not take care of them.
 The technical and financial resources earmarked for dealing with disability are still very limited, and civil society, energised by the numerous local NGOs which champion the rights people with disabilities, needs better support.